 2. Scope

-of memory.
-If a query has multiple operations, each can allocate its ownwork_mem
+work_memof memory.
+If a query has multiple operations, each can allocate its ownwork_mem.

 - Per-operation and per-session: Each operation (e.g., sort, hash) in a query can use up to